-Causing deliverability problems for your email that can harm your marketing strategy, your credibility and probably detract the reputation of your brand.
+Causing deliverability problems for your email can harm your marketing strategy, credibility, and probably detract your brand reputation.

-It’s very important that you understand how serious damage blacklists can make.
+You must understand how serious damage blacklists can cause.

 The whole point of blacklists is to keep people and companies from spamming other people or companies.